Easy Toad in the Hole

 - 1 cup / 250ml Milk

 Start with your batter.
-Grab a suitably sized bowl, pour in your flour and make a small well.
-Pour in your eggs, then whisk until smooth.
-Gradually pour in your milk, whisking in between to ensure all lumps are smoothed out.
-Add a pinch of salt and pepper, give it a final whisk, then cover and set aside for 30 minutes up until in the fridge overnight.
+Grab a suitably sized bowl, pour in 1cup/128g flour and make a small well in the centre.
+Pour in 1 cup beaten eggs, then whisk until smooth.
+Gradually pour in 1cup/250ml milk, whisking in between to ensure all lumps are smoothed out.
+Add a pinch of salt and pepper, give it a final whisk, then cover and set aside for as long as you have time for (30 minutes up until in the fridge overnight).

-Place your sausages in a suitably sized pan with 2 tbsp of oil.
-Pop in the oven at 220c/430f for 10-12 minutes until they begin to brown on the top and the oil is piping hot.
+Place 8-10 sausages in a suitably sized dish with 2 tbsp of oil.
+Pop in the oven at 220c/430f for 10-12 minutes, or until they begin to brown on the top and the oil is piping hot.
+Important that the oil is piping hot!

 a) Oil - it's important to use an oil with a high smoking point, so olive oil is definitely not suitable for this recipe.
 It's crucial to make sure the oil is piping hot before you pour in the batter, so act quick once you get it out the oven.
 If your baking dish is suitable then place it on the hob whilst you're flipping the sausages and pouring in the batter to keep the oil hot.

-b) Resting Time - You can go straight ahead and use the batter without letting it rest, but it won't rise and will have less of a 'toastier' taste to it.
+b) Resting Time - You can go straight ahead and use the batter without letting it rest, but it won't rise quite as well and will have less of a 'toastier' taste to it.
 Essentially the longer you rest the batter the better, I've just put 30 mins as minimum.
+In all cases it's important for the batter to be COLD when it hits the batter.

 c) Oven Dish Size - The dish I use which fits 8-9 sausages is 10" x 8" and 2" deep.
 This works absolutely perfectly.
 In cm that's 25 x 20 x 5.